azaidelson/tee-wiki/docs/05-tee-vulnerabilities/01-hardware-attacks.md

 ---
-title: Hardware Attacks
+title: Hardware attacks
-sidebar_label: Hardware Attacks
+sidebar_label: Hardware attacks
 ---

-# Hardware Attacks
+# Hardware attacks

 These target the physical components of the chip, often requiring specialized equipment and physical access.